osu-crypto/libOTe/docs/LogVoleCleanOtAudit.md

 ## Current parity note

-The two-level recursive local flow now passes against the clean-ot test profile (`tau = 2`, `tau_hi = 1`, `alpha = 2`).
+The two- and three-level recursive local flows now pass against the clean-ot test profile (`tau = 2`, `tau_hi = 1`, `alpha = 2`).
 A separate experiment with the earlier libOTe golden profile (`tau_hi = 2`) exposed a denoise/aggregate identity mismatch, so that should be treated as a future parameter-generalization issue rather than part of clean-ot parity until the reference branch is shown to cover it.

 ## Next concrete work

-The next coding step should be to add three-level local recursion and cached/precomputed sender coverage, still using the clean-ot profile.
+The next coding step should be cached/precomputed sender and repeated-online coverage, still using the clean-ot profile.
 Once those are green, the same recursive exchange can be split into coproto sender/receiver flows in one networking cutover.